Since 2017, Ituri, a province in the Democratic Republic of Congo, has been facing armed conflict fuelled by tensions between different communities.

 Conflict driving hunger

 When armed gangs looted Georgine’s house, she fled the violence with her family.
-Her husband used to be a tailor and she would work in in fields to make her own living.

 “I was selling small things and my husband was a tailor.
 That’s how we paid school fees for the children,” says Georgine.
 “Now the children who are old enough are also working in the fields, because they no longer have school.”